Instructional Video: Kypholordosis Measurement Using a Flexible Curve

 Customer Testimonial: After watching the Kypholordosis Instructional Video, I ordered 6 of the 24" flexible curves.
 I will be using them in the clinic and at school (in the PT program) to show the students.
 I wish I knew about it years ago so I could have been taking objective measurements of patients.
 Subjectively, patients who have been consistent with their home exercise program seem to have decreased kyphosis but I've never been able to measure and document.
 I want students to learn this technique early and use it throughout their career. -Valerie Lapena, PT, GCS Los Angeles, CA Instructor: Carleen Lindsey, PT, MSc, GCS

-It is our privilege to present you with this teaching disc on the flexible curve measurement of kypholordosis, produced by the American Physical Therapy Association, Section on Geriatrics, Osteoporosis Special Interest Group.
+It is our privilege to present you with this teaching disc on the flexible curve measurement of kypholordosis, produced by the American Physical Therapy Association, Academy of Geriatric Physical Therapy, Osteoporosis Special Interest Group.

 Physical therapy interventions for treatment of impaired spinal posture need to be determined through the use of evidence-based evaluation procedures.
 Utilization of the flexible curve procedure is an efficient and cost effective method for obtaining valid and reproducible objective measurements of individuals with kypholordosis.